Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: System Model

-The task offloading process is described as follows.
-Firstly, we aim to match as many NVs as possible with a suitable IV as a helper in the Vehicle Tier to collaboratively compute their application tasks.
-The IVs that are ultimately selected to assist NVs will be referred to as the helping vehicles (HVs), denoted by set $\mathcal{H}=\{1,2, ..., h, ...,H\}$, and we have $\mathcal{H} \subseteq \mathcal{IV}$.
-These will be further elaborated in Tier-1, namely the Vehicle Tier.
-For the NVs that fail to be successfully matched in the Vehicle Tier, they will offload their application tasks to RSUs, which will then collaboratively compute tasks for NVs.
-These will be investigated in Tier-2, specifically the RSU Tier.

-With the above establishment of the system, the application task, communication and computation models will be presented in the following.
-The main notations and the corresponding definitions in this research are summarized in TABLE I.
+We first match as many RVs as possible with suitable IVs in the Vehicle Tier to assist in task computation, leveraging fast V2V communications and alleviating computational burdens of RSUs.
+This will be elaborated in Section III.
+The IVs that are ultimately selected to assist RVs will be referred to as the service vehicles (SVs), denoted by set $\mathcal{S}=\{1, ..., s, ...,S\}$, and we have $\mathcal{S} \subseteq \mathcal{IV}$.
+Evidently, a vehicle cannot act as both an RV and an SV at the same time, but it may switch between these two roles in different temporal context.
+For the RVs that fail to be successfully matched in the Vehicle Tier, they will offload their application tasks to RSUs, which will then collaboratively compute tasks for RVs.
+For each application task, RSUs process its subtasks sequentially along the vehicle driving direction.
+These will be investigated in Section IV.
+The applications considered in this study are object detection and recognition tasks in traffic environments, such as vehicle/pedestrian/obstacle detection and traffic sign recognition, etc. The results are typically the bounding box coordinates or the object categories, which can be represented by a small amount of data \cite{droy2023multi}.
+Therefore, similar to \cite{schen2025an, qwu2024delay}, the size of result data is neglected.
+For clarity of presentation, the main notations and corresponding definitions in this research are summarized in TABLE~\ref{tab:notations}.